FedericaLucia/FedericaLucia.github.io/_pages/about.md

 ---

 ### Hello!
-I am a creative, passionate, and self-driving (finishing) Ph.D. student in the field of **Social Computing** and **Crodsourcing**.
+I am a creative, passionate, and self-driving (finishing) Ph.D. student in the field of **Social Computing** and **Crowdsourcing**.
 I have a wide range of interests and abilities ranging from **Python programming**, **Web development**, **Statistical analysis**, and **User research**.
 I received a **Pluim in teaching** Interactive Techonologies at Utrecht University.
 I am known for being a great team player, who enjoys sharing knowledge and contributing to teamwork efforts.
 I value interdisciplinary work, effective communication, and incremental design thinking.

 In addition to my professional skills, I have a diverse range of interests and abilities that I bring to my work such as **empathy, a positive and inclusive mindset, and an open-minded approach to solutions**.
 I am excited to apply my unique perspective and passion to new challenges and opportunities.